Everything You Need to Know About Custom Logo Design

-For that reason, a well-designed logo can contribute to business success, while a substandard logo can imply amateurishness and turn off potential customers.
-In this article, we’ll explore what a well-designed logo is, the evolution of the logo, look at logo best practices, and provide a run-down of logo design tips and guidelines.
+For that reason, a well-designed logo can contribute to business success, while a substandard company logo can imply amateurishness and turn off potential customers.
+In this article, we’ll explore what a well-designed logo is, the evolution of the logo, look at logo design best practices, and provide a run-down of logo design tips and guidelines.

 Your company logo should appear on everything from letterhead and business cards to your website and advertising.
 That makes a logo the basic unit of a larger brand identity that includes company fonts, colors and document-design guidelines.

-4 Reasons a Well-Designed Logo is Important
+4 Reasons a Well-Designed Company Logo is Important

 1. Your Logo Needs to Make a Great First Impression